What does the pledge mean?

 The Labour manifesto also describes this commitment as “40,000 more appointments each week, during evenings and weekends”.

 We’ve asked the Department of Health and Social Care (DHSC) and NHS England about their specific plans for the pledge, and will update this page with any information we receive.
-In practice there are various kinds of NHS appointments, but it seems likely that the government is talking about hospital appointments, and it has said they will be elective appointments.
+In practice there are various kinds of NHS appointments, but it seems that the government is talking about elective hospital appointments specifically.

 In its manifesto, Labour said it would achieve the pledge “by incentivising staff to carry out additional appointments out of hours” and that it will “pool resources across neighbouring hospitals to introduce shared waiting lists to allow patients to be treated quicker”.

-Two million more appointments would be a relatively small rise in the context of the roughly 162 million hospital appointments a year that are currently happening (if we include all the appointments that were booked, whether or not they were attended).
+Two million more appointments represents a relatively small rise in the context of the roughly 162 million hospital appointments that happened in the year to July 2024 (if we include all the appointments that were booked, whether or not they were attended).

-Indeed since Labour first made this pledge in October 2023, the annual number of appointments has already risen by more than 10 million.
+Indeed, in the period between Labour first making this pledge in October 2023 and coming to power in July 2024, the annual number of appointments had already risen by almost 10 million.

 We wrote an article about the scale of this pledge shortly before the election.